5 Statistical Inference and Hypothesis Testing

 yes

-The estimated proportion of churners is 0.14.
-This value provides a reasonable estimate of the true proportion in the broader customer population.
+The estimated proportion of churners is 0.16.
+This value provides a sample-based estimate of the true proportion in the wider customer population.

 # Filter churners